YongshuoLiu/github.io/photography/photography.md

 </div>

-Hover over a photo (click on mobile) to view the images in color!
 {:.figcaption}

-If you want to see more photos I've taken, as well as any new ones in the future, check out my Instagram!
-I post pictures from my adventures and occasionally of portraits I take for my friends.
+If you are interested in the photos I took, you can find more of my work on my instagram I post pictures from my adventures and occasionally of portraits I take for my friends.